Nicholas Baker (politician)

+Background

-He was educated at Clifton College and Oxford University.
+Baker was born in Hampshire, the son of a military officer.
+He was educated at Clifton College and Oxford University, and became a solicitor.

+Career

 After unsuccessfully contesting the safe Labour seat of Peckham in February and October 1974, he represented the parliamentary constituency of North Dorset from 1979 until 1997.
-He was married to Carol d'Abo, sister of musician & broadcaster Mike d'Abo, and they adopted a son Matthew and a daughter Annabel.

 He was also a Home Office junior minister under Michael Howard.
 In this role, he was involved in blocking Mohamed Al-Fayed's long-running attempts to attain British citizenship and in the widely publicized reprieve of a dog called Dempsey which had been threatened with death under the Dangerous Dogs Act 1991.

 Health problems caused Baker to resign his ministerial post, and he announced that he would not re-stand for his parliamentary seat at the 1997 general election.
-He died shortly before the election, having been knighted during the final weeks of his life.
+He was knighted during the final weeks of his life.

+Personal life and death

+In 1970, Baker married to Carol d'Abo, sister of musician & broadcaster Mike d'Abo, and they adopted a son Matthew and a daughter Annabel.
+Baker was an evangelical Christian.
+He died from cancer at his home in Hampshire on 25 April 1997, at the age of 58.